orinoren/coupon-system/client/react-training/src/pages/AdminMainPage/README.md

 ### Methods :

-getMainSearchForm : using the showOperationsFor to determine if the search form is for customer search or company search or coupon search
+`getMainSearchForm` : using the `showOperationsFor` to determine if the search form is for customer search or company search or coupon search

 `getOperationsButtonForCompany` / `getOperationsButtonForCustomer` :
-using the showOperationsFor to force change of the button determine by showOperationsFor if showOperationsFor.company/customer the button wiil be for adding a company/customer if not so the button will change to company/customer opertaions
+using the `showOperationsFor` to force change of the button determine by `showOperationsFor` if `showOperationsFor`.company/customer the button wiil be for adding a company/customer if not so the button will change to company/customer opertaions

-getCloseOperationsButton : using the showOperationsFor to check if one of the showOperationsFor parameter customer or company is activated and making the close opertaions button to appear
+`getCloseOperationsButton` : using the `showOperationsFor` to check if one of the `showOperationsFor` parameter customer or company is activated and making the close opertaions button to appear

-getAllCustomerOrCompaniesForOpertions:
+`getAllCustomerOrCompaniesForOpertions`:
-returns <AdminOperations/> that conatins conatainer of all the customers/companies or nothing determine by showOperationsFor
+returns <AdminOperations/> that conatins conatainer of all the customers/companies with controllers for operations or nothing determine by `showOperationsFor`

 # ---